syncfusion-content/blazor-docs/blazor/signature/user-interaction.md

 # User Interactions in Blazor Signature component

-The Signature control supports various interaction like Undo, Redo, Clear, Disabled, and ReadOnly.
+The Signature component supports various interaction like Undo, Redo, Clear, Disabled, and ReadOnly.

 ## Undo